Adobe Illustrator: Tools

 A sidebar that appears at the left of the screen with a variety of tools to select, create, and manipulate objects or artworks in Illustrator.
 These tools can be selected as following: drawing, typing, painting, reshaping, slicing and cutting, symbolism, moving and zooming, and graph.
 Some tools have a small triangle at the bottom right of the toolbox icon.
 A small triangle has the option to view or expand some hidden tools by holding down the mouse button on the triangle.

 Some examples of basic tools in Illustrator are selection tools, paintbrush tools, pen tools, pencil tools e.g. Selection tools are used to the layout, adjust, and organize the artwork by selecting, positioning, and stacking objects accurately.
 Moreover, selection tools can group, lock or hide, and measure objects.
 Paintbrush tools can be used to modify the appearance of the artwork.
 There are different types of brushes: calligraphic, scatter, art, pattern, and bristle.
 Pen tools create straight and curved lines for the artwork and they can add anchor points to paths and delete from paths.
 Pencil tools allow the user to draw and edit freehand lines.

 File formats

-The Adobe Illustrator Artwork format (.ai) is the native Illustrator file format.
+The Adobe Illustrator Artwork format is the native Illustrator file format.

+It is a proprietary file format developed by Adobe Systems for representing single-page vector-based drawings in either the EPS or PDF formats.
+The .ai filename extension is used by Adobe Illustrator.

+The AI file format was originally a native format called PGF.
+PDF compatibility is achieved by embedding a complete copy of the PGF data within the saved PDF format file.
+This format is not related to .pgf using the same name Progressive Graphics Format.